 Green-light-induced melting of self-assembled azobenzene nano/microstructures

 We report the formation of green-light-responsive fluorescent aggregates composed of trigonal molecules having three ortho-dialkylated azobenzene wings at the periphery (a green-light-responsive 3BuES and an aggregation-induced emission/aggregation-induced emission enhancement [AIE/AIEE]-active 3BuAz).
 Exposure of the respective (3BuES and 3BuAz) spheres to green light leads to color tuning and/or fluorescence switching.
-The results can be rationalized in terms of the green-light-induced molecular conformation changes of the trigonal azobenzene molecules and the resulting phase transition of the self-assembled structures.
-For instance, irradiation of 3BuES with green light produces ~35% of the U-shaped cis forms (i.e., approximately one-third of the trans-azobenzene units isomerizes to the cis forms), which seems to be sufficient to weaken the degree of the molecular packing of the trigonal azobenzene frameworks and lower melting temperatures.
-Moreover, to apply the excellent fluorescence switching functions of 3BuAz aggregates to create new fluorescent organic materials, we used co-assembly of 3BuES-3BuAz binary mixtures.
-Our important approach for obtaining green-light-responsive fluorescent nano/microstructures from the binary mixtures is phase separation based on the structural difference between 3BuES (having a planar central core) and 3BuAz (having a distorted conformation), which helps retain the fluorescence functions of AIE/AIEE-active 3BuAz chromophore.
+The results can be rationalized in terms of green-light-induced molecular conformational changes of the trigonal azobenzene molecules and the resulting phase transition of the self-assembled structures.
+For instance, irradiation of 3BuES with green light produces ∼35% of U-shaped cis forms (i.e., approximately one-third of the trans-azobenzene units isomerizes to the cis forms), which seems to be sufficient to weaken the degree of the molecular packing of the trigonal azobenzene frameworks and lower the melting temperatures.
+Moreover, to apply the excellent fluorescence switching functions of 3BuAz aggregates to create new fluorescent organic materials, we used a co-assembly of 3BuES–3BuAz binary mixtures.
+Our important approach for obtaining green-light-responsive fluorescent nano/microstructures from the binary mixtures is phase separation based on the structural difference between 3BuES (having a planar central core) and 3BuAz (having a distorted conformation), which helps retain the fluorescence functions of the AIE/AIEE-active 3BuAz chromophore.
 Scanning electron microscopy (SEM), optical microscopy (OM), and fluorescence optical microscopy (FOM) observations prove apparent green-light-induced melting, color tuning and fluorescence switching of the phase-separated structures (i.e., microspheres and nanoparticles).